 In this video, Dr. Mark Schneider, a vice president at AIR, discusses his work on the earning power of first-year graduates from colleges and universities.
 In general, the findings show that a student’s school and major can make a big difference in what they earn.

 Rita Kirshstein, director of the Delta Cost Project, discusses college tuition hikes and affordability concerns over the past several decades.
-Kirshstein explains that that today’s affordability crisis affects many more students and families than earlier ones.
+Kirshstein explains that today’s affordability crisis affects many more students and families than earlier ones.

 A report from AIR and Noel-Levitz investigates the relationship between levels of financial aid and student success in Louisiana community colleges, with a focus on Pell Grant recipients.
 Success is measured by whether a student earned a certificate or an associate’s degree within three years of enrolling as a first-time full-time student or transferred to a four-year Louisiana university within the same timeframe.